 As a firm, Marotta Wealth Management has become known for our careful and analytical approach to investment management, financial planning, and wealth management alike.
 Each component of comprehensive wealth management is analyzed in depth before our practiced methodologies are accepted in the firm.

 At this point, we are almost always casually interested in hiring another financial planner.
-Our favorite hires are people who have no exposure to the commission-based side of the industry.
-We prefer to hire people with little to no bad “experience” but a lot of education and passion.
+Our most common hires are people who have no exposure to the commission-based side of the industry with little to no bad “experience” but a lot of education and passion.

 As a result, the average age of our financial advisors will likely always stay young, and we will continue to be an outlier in that respect.